cranjesh/images-test/TheSoldiersLegacyThorough.md

 I produced the small brass key Lady Blackwood had entrusted to me.
 "Edward's records could bring justice.
 Or they could disappear forever, leaving his killer free."

-"The priest hole behind the east wing's library," I said softly.
-"That's where Hawthorne had you hide it."

 His bearing crumbled.
 "Edward was a good man.
 He didn't deserve—" He swallowed hard.
 "Hawthorne said no one would be hurt.
 Just documents to be... examined."

 "Hawthorne knew it was still here," Hanger muttered.
 "I told him I took care of it, but he never really believed me.
 He’s been waiting.
 Watching.
 If he got the key or found another way to open it, he'd have it by now."